KiTZ-Heidelberg/Revana/README.md

 ℹ️ Difference between the Copy number file and the CNA file:

 The **copy number** file provides Revana with the determined read coverage ratio of genomic ranges across the entire genome.
 The **CNA file** provides only those genomic regions that are considered as abberant by the user.
-Therefor, the filtering of this input files determines which copy number alterations are considered as real somatic genomic events.
+Therefore, the filtering of this input files determines which copy number alterations are considered as tumor-specific somatic genomic events.

 ### Somatic SNV file